-Module users (the calling applications) shall use entropy sources that meet the security strength required for the random number generation mechanism: 128 bits for the [ANS X9.31] RNG mechanism, and as shown in [SP 800-90] Table 2 (Hash_DRBG, HMAC_DRBG), Table 3 (CTR_DRBG) and Table 4 (Dual_EC_DRBG).
+Module users (the calling applications) shall use entropy sources that meet the security strength required for the random number generation mechanism as shown in [SP 800-90] Table 2 (Hash_DRBG, HMAC_DRBG), Table 3

+(CTR_DRBG).
 This entropy is supplied by means of callback functions.
 Those functions must return an error if the minimum entropy strength cannot be met.